jwplayer/ott-web-app/docs/features/video-protection.md

 The service interface could look like this:

-`GET /entitlement/<siteid>/video-signature/<mediaid>`
+`GET /authorization/<siteid>/video-signature/<mediaid>`

 ### Video access models

-The entitlement service provides signed URLs based on the access model:
+The authorization service provides signed URLs based on the access model:

 - Advertising-based (AVOD): all videos can be accessed, as they are served with advertisements
 - Authentication-based (AUTHVOD): videos can be accessed if the user is logged in